 While watching 3D, the bulb’s normal mode offers almost 12fL brightness which is the highest I have measured in a projector to date.
 Of course, in 2D mode also the calibration is more than impressive but 3D is just unexpected.
 The color and depth are just killers.
 All the texture just pops out.

 In a short-range, the projector creates a 100-inch image that does not need any special environmental arrangement to watch.
-At a farther distance when the 300-inch image is created, there is a mild stretching and the viewing quality is better in dark conditions.

 The fan is also super quiet.
 It is hard to even notice the humming sound once you have started with a movie.
 The lamp can last up to 4500 hours which is not bad.
 But on Smart Eco mode, it can reach its stated 10,000 hours.